 Catherine Zeta Jones and Michael Douglas

-A 25-year age difference has nothing on these sweethearts, who have celebrated 16 wedding anniversaries.
+A 25-year age difference has nothing on these sweethearts, who have celebrated more than 15 wedding anniversaries.
 Douglas popped the question quite romantically on the Rocky Mountains on New Year's Eve in 1999.
 The couple revisited their sentimental proposal spot with their two children last year, who happened to be grossed out by their parent's adorable proposal story.
 Don't worry—we still find it completely charming.
 As if they couldn't get any cuter, they also share a birthday.

 Hugh Jackman and Deborra-Lee Furness

 Jackman talked about meeting his wife for the first time on the set of Correlli, an Australian TV show, during an interview on The Ellen DeGeneres Show.
 "She was the star I had this major crush on her," he gushed.
 After a confrontation at a dinner party, the pair revealed their mutual crushes on each other, and now here they are.
-Twenty one years of happy marriage later, they've had two kids together and are still going strong.
+Many years of happy marriage later, they've had two kids together and are still going strong.

 Sarah Jessica Parker and Matthew Broderick

-Even though she regrets wearing a black dress on her wedding day, Sarah Jessica Parker's wedding attire seems to have had only positive effects on her happy 20-year marriage to Ferris Bueller star Matthew Broderick.
+Even though she regrets wearing a black dress on her wedding day, Sarah Jessica Parker's wedding attire seems to have had only positive effects on her happy 20-plus-years marriage to Ferris Bueller star Matthew Broderick.
 This lucky duo will soon share their May 19 wedding anniversary with Prince Harry and Meghan Markle.